Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-The contract-based methods (namely the market-based methods in the GHG Protocol \cite{world2014scope2}) account for the carbon emissions corresponding to the contractually purchased electricity.
-Common contract-based instruments include energy attribute certificates (e.g., Renewable Energy Certificate (REC), Guarantee of Origin (GO)), direct contracts (e.g., Power Purchase Agreement (PPA) and its variants), supplier-specific emission rates, etc. In contrast to area-average methods, contract-based methods reflect the \emph{contractual} information or claims flow, and they derive emission factors directly from contractual instruments, regardless of the actual electricity suppliers or the underlying power flow.
-As a result, the area-average methods and contract-based methods can yield markedly different carbon emission values for the same user, even though both fall under the category of attributional accounting.
-Therefore, the GHG Protocol \cite{world2014scope2} mandates that companies engaged in contractual instruments should report Scope 2 emissions in both methods, a practice known as \emph{dual reporting}.
-Below, we outline several commonly used contract-based instruments and examine the primary concerns associated with them.
+The market-based methods account for carbon emissions associated with electricity that users have contractually purchased.
+In contrast to location-based methods, market-based carbon accounting methods reflect the \emph{contractual} information or claims flow, and they derive emission factors from contractual instruments\cite{world2014scope2}, regardless of the actual electricity delivery.
+Commonly-used contractual instruments include energy attribute certificates (e.g., Renewable Energy Certificate (REC)\cite{lau2008bottom,jones2015legal}, Guarantee of Origin (GO)), direct contracts (e.g., Power Purchase Agreement (PPA)\cite{kansal2018introduction,tang2019classification} and its variants), supplier-specific emission rates, etc. For example, if a company procures an unbundled REC or has a 1MWh electricity purchase contract with a renewable energy supplier, market-based accounting allows the company to report zero carbon emissions (or use a zero emission factor) for its 1MWh electricity consumption.
+As a consequence, location-based methods and market-based methods may yield significantly different carbon accounting results for the same end-user.
+Hence, the GHG Protocol \cite{world2014scope2} requires that companies engaged in contractual instruments should report Scope 2 emissions in both location-based and market-based methods, a practice known as \emph{dual reporting}.